jbonhamwest/blackjack_game/README.md

 blackjack_game
 ==============

-A simple test oriented blackjack game written in ruby.
+A simple text-oriented blackjack game written in Ruby.